trentlarson/endorser-ch/README.md

 - 95 1 in text search: show claim contents instead of DB records
 - 90 0 add helmet
 - 90 0 wrap all async functions (eg. services) in try-catch blocks
+- 90 1 don't count any confirmations by original claimiant in UI reporting
 - 90 2 add search for claim on parcel of land #cplot ^claim
 - 90 0 network: remove inserts and add explicit allowance for requester
 - 90 0 is issuer used consistently from JWT (and is payload.iss usage accurate?)